phoenix-rtos/phoenix-rtos-devices/README.md

 # phoenix-rtos-devices
-This repository contains the source for the Phoenix-RTOS device drivers.
-Device drivers work on the user-level and are written using libphoenix standard library.
-Most of drivers are imported into this repository directly from Phoenix-RTOS 2 kernel and need to be reimplemnted.
+This repository contains device drivers for Phoenix-RTOS.
+Device drivers work on the user-level and use message passing for interfacing with other operating system components.
-These drivers are marked with _ prefix.

-To compile driver set for target architecture edit Makefile and TARGET variable and after this type:

-	$ make clean
-	$ make
+To learn the device driver architecuture and the method how to implement it please refer to the [Documentation](https://github.com/phoenix-rtos/phoenix-rtos-doc/).

 This work is licensed under a BSD license.
 See the LICENSE file for details.